-Veteran water polo coach among California boat fire victims
+2 Singaporeans among California boat fire victims

 Carrie McLaughlin and Kristian Takvam had successful careers at the education platform Brilliant in San Francisco.

-McLaughlin was a senior software engineer, and Takvam was Brilliant’s vice president of engineering.
+McLaughlin, 35, was a senior software engineer, and Takvam was Brilliant’s vice president of engineering.

 The loss of the two friends was heartbreaking for their colleagues in Northern California.